The project is a bit messy but it is just white glue so it cleans up easily.

-These can be stacked in a wooden bowl or on a tray.
+These Decorative Twine Balls can be stacked in a wooden bowl or on a tray.
 They can be covered in glitter or painted.
 Make a variety of sizes and use them as sculptures or hang them like paper lanterns or use them in your Wedding Centrepieces.
 I intend to experiment further with this idea but wanted to post the initial results.

-I broought my best one into the showroom to display with our Love Birds Collection.
+I brought my best one into the showroom to display with our Love Birds Collection.
 Here it is pictured with the Love Birds Cake Topper.
-I like it so much I may get one of the cake toppers for my living room- now that I have so many twine balls!
+I like it so much I may get one of the cake toppers for my living room- now that I have so many decorative twine balls!

 The same technique would work with lace, string, jute, raffia, yarn or thread.
 Experiment with different materials and stack them all together for an interesting look.